apache/yunikorn-core/docs/user-guide.md

 ## Deploy the scheduler on k8s
 Before you can deploy the scheduler the image for the scheduler and the web interface must be build with the appropriate tags.
 The procedure on how to build the images is explained in the [build document](./developer-guide.md).
+See [scheduler.yaml](https://github.com/cloudera/yunikorn-k8shim/blob/master/deployments/scheduler/scheduler.yaml)
 ```
 kubectl create -f scheduler/scheduler.yaml
 ```